dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

 Introduction to Docker
 ----------------------

+See `Docker Overview <https://docs.docker.com/get-started/overview/>`__ for an excellent overview about Docker

 Docker is a fantastic tool for creating light-weight containers to run your tools.
 It gives you a fast, VM-like environment for Linux where you can automatically install dependencies, make configurations, and setup